SEmotion/2020/website/call.md

 researchers started to study the role of affective computing and affective states in software engineering.
 However, contributions on this topic are currently presented and discussed in diverse conferences and workshops.
-This workshop follows on the second edition held at ICSE 2017, towards the consolidation of an international, sustainable forum for researchers and practitioners interested in the role of affect in software engineering to meet, present, and discuss their work-in-progress.
+This workshop follows on the third edition held at ICSE&nbsp;2018, towards the consolidation of an international, sustainable forum for researchers and practitioners interested in the role of affect in software engineering to meet, present, and discuss their work-in-progress.
 Highquality contributions about